Daredark/fefu-mag-se-sums/FEFU_mag_SE_DoSaIS_sem_1/Формализация и работа с естественным языком/FaWwNL_colloquium_answers.md

 17.
 18.
 19.
-20. 149 chars (completed, normalize length)
+20. 149 chars (completed, normalize length) (WAY TOO STRONG, but not for the right reasons)

 &nbsp;